Famous Last Words (TV series)

-Famous Last Words is an American TV series produced for Netflix.
-It is based on the Danish series Det Sidste Ord ("The Last Word") from TV2.
+Famous Last Words is an American television documentary series produced for Netflix.
+It is based on the Danish series Det sidste ord (The Last Word) from TV2.
 It is hosted by Brad Falchuk, who produces it along with Mikkel Bondesen.
-The show consists of an interview with a notable figure, explicitly only published posthumously, allowing the interviewee to tell their own message after their death.
+First announced in July 2024 when Netflix acquired the rights to the format, the show consists of an interview with a notable figure, expressly published posthumously, allowing the interviewee to tell their own message after their death.

 Premise

-The show consists of an interview with subjects regarding their "recent" deaths, with only the two people present to provide an open and intimate atmosphere, and as an allusion to being in the threshold into death.
+The show consists of an interview with subjects regarding their "recent" deaths, with only those two people present, creating an open and intimate atmosphere.
 Cameras are operated remotely, and recording personnel can't hear the interview.
 Only a very small number of people know who has participated before the episode is announced.
 Each episode lasts an hour, edited from approximately four hours of recorded material.
 Towards the end of the interview, the host leaves the set and allows the interviewee to close the episode with their final words to the audience.
-The full records of the interview are stored at the John F. Kennedy Center for the Performing Arts.
+The complete recordings of the interviews are stored at the John F. Kennedy Center for the Performing Arts.

-The show was announced in 2024, when Netflix acquired the rights to the format.
-The first episode was released on October 3, 2025, featuring zoologist Jane Goodall (who simply was the first interviewee to die, two days prior).